MagicalGirlDittoChan/genshin-polandball-place/README.md

-# Genshin Impact 🤝 Polandball r/Place overlay script
+# Gacha Alliance r/Place overlay script

+This script was created by the Gacha Alliance, and posted here by r/polandball for your convenience.

 ## How to use this